ropg/heltec_esp32_lora_v3/README.md

 ### Introduction

-There's this Chinese company named Heltec, and they make a cool little development board that has an Espressif ESP32S3 (which has WiFi and Bluetooth) and an SX1262 863-928 MHz radio on it.
+There's this Chinese company named Heltec, and they make a cool little development board that has an Espressif ESP32S3 (which has WiFi and Bluetooth), 128x64 pixel OLED display and an SX1262 863-928 MHz radio on it.
 It sells under different names on the internet, but internally they call it **[HTIT-WB32LA](images/heltec_esp32_lora_v3_documentation.pdf)**.
 (They have a 470-510 MHz version also, called HTIT-WB32LAF.)
 The hardware is cool, the software that comes with it is not so much my taste.
 There's multiple GitHub repositories, it's initailly unclear what is what, they use some radio stack of unknown origin, code-quality and documentation varies, some examples need tinkering and what could be a cool toy could easily become a very long weekend of frustration before things sort of work.

 This library allows you to use that time to instead play with this cool board.
 The examples are tested, and this library assumes that for all things sub-GHz, you want to use the popular RadioLib.